 Considerations

-If you have cats in your home, they must be up to date with vet health checks and have be up to date with their vaccinations.
+If you have your own cats, they must be up to date with vet health checks and be up to date with their vaccinations.
+You will need to provide for any foster cat as though they were your own.

 Accommodation